 Are electric meat slicers safe to use at home?

 Yes, when used correctly.
 Keep both hands away from the blade during operation, always use the food pusher to guide the final inches of each cut, and never bypass the safety lock.
+Cut-resistant gloves add an extra layer of protection during use and especially during cleaning.
+A quality slicer with solid safety features is substantially safer than hand-slicing large roasts with a long knife.

 Conclusion

 A quality home meat slicer is one of the most practical investments a regular home cook or BBQ enthusiast can make, paying for itself within weeks through savings on pre-sliced deli meats and the ability to slice your own smoked meats with professional precision.
+Our recommendations:

 - Cuisinart Kitchen Pro FS-75 — Best overall for most home users.
 Safe, easy to clean, consistent, and well-supported.